jxtngx/jxtngx/README.md

 → My core complementary skill is building Next.js UIs for lightweight post-training applications. <br/>
 → My portfolio work lives in <a href="https://github.com/theosis-ai" style="text-decoration: none">@theosis-ai</a> <br/>
 → Past work for Lightning AI can be viewed on my [Studios](https://lightning.ai/justin) profile page. <br/>
-→ Major open source projects I've contributed to are pinned here, along with post-training cookbooks of mine.
+→ Major open source projects I've contributed to are pinned here, along with cookbooks of mine.

 ## Background